 - “How a Radical New Approach to Dealing With Sexual Assaults May Heal Trauma“

-⇒ Webinar: Restorative School Culture
+⇒ Webinar with resources: Restorative School Culture

 with Michelle Stowe (Ireland) and Nancy Riestenberg (USA)

 Co-organized by European Forum for Restorative Justice and National Association of Community and Restorative Justice

 The Zehr Institute for Restorative Justice offers resources, including ongoing webinars and recordings of past webinars, all freely available.